20 Franchises All Female Entrepreneurs Should Know

 Kumon is among the most akin to a "traditional" working environment as any of the franchises in this roundup.
 Each learning center is a physical retail location, with a minimum usable space of 1,200 square feet and a minimum lease term of 5 years.
 In addition, Kumon requires that franchisees be able to commit to working at their centers full time.
 This is not a part-time, work- from-home type concept!
 Thus it's no surprise that Kumon is often an attractive option for people who enjoy the structure and reliability of a steady, 9-5 type career but are seeking greater control and fulfillment through owning their own business while enriching the lives of young children.

 Cleanpro Carpet Cleaning System owners use a specially formulated, organic, citrus-based carpet cleaning solution to provide clients with a cleaning method that squarely beats out competitors' harsh and largely ineffective steam-cleaning approaches, leaving customers' carpets cleaner, fresher, and ultimately lasting longer.

-Cleanpro's citrus-based, eco-friendly cleaning solution beneifts from customers' increasing demand for green and organic products and services.
+Cleanpro's citrus-based, eco-friendly cleaning solution benefits from customers' increasing demand for green and organic products and services.
 As customers turn away from harsh, environmentally unfriendly cleaning processes, Cleanpro's organic formulation -- which has the added bonus of drying quickly, leaving zero residue, and extending the life of customers' carpets -- has a natural appeal (pun intended).

 Cleanpro is one of the most flexible opportunities available.
 Owners can work part-time or full-time and the entire business is operated from mobile cleaning vans, meaning there are no offices to maintain, no retail locations to build out, no long-term leases to sign, and no specific hours to keep.
 As their business grows, owners can simply "plug and play" additional vans to their fleet.